I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltoplockbreaktononeex.md

 `Flags`

 A bitmask for the associated file I/O operation.
 A minifilter driver sets bits to specify the behavior of <b>FltOplockBreakToNoneEx</b>.
 The <i>Flags</i> parameter has the following options:

+#### OPLOCK_FLAG_COMPLETE_IF_OPLOCKED (0x00000001)

+Allows an oplock break to proceed without blocking or pending the operation that caused the oplock break.
+Typically, this flag is only used if the I/O operation that is represented by the callback data that the <i>CallbackData</i> parameter points to is an IRP_MJ_CREATE operation.

 `Context`